 This appendix describes Oracle Net Services configuration for Windows.
-For more generic information on Oracle Net Services configuration, see Oracle Net Services Administrator's Guide.
+For more generic information about Oracle Net Services configuration, see Oracle Database Net Services Administrator's Guide.

 This appendix contains these topics:

 Oracle Database for Windows installations that use Automatic Storage Management (ASM) must use Windows native authentication, which is enabled by default.
 To ensure that it is, check that the

 \network\admin, has NTS enabled.
 For example:

 See Also:"Windows Authentication Protocols"